vojsa5/NI-AFP-semestral_work_rozhon/README.md

 The app takes a source code as an argument and performs an analysis of it.
 It counts code/blank/comment lines in the code.
 It also counts classes, functions/methods, places where flow of the program can choose between multiple flows (These places are called branches in the app) and number of variables declared in the source code.

+Currently java source code files with suffix .java, python source code files with suffix .py and C source code files with suffix .c are supported.

 ## Run the App

 Run